Delta Lake connector#

 Unregister table#

-The connector can unregister existing Delta Lake tables from the metastore.
+The connector can remove existing Delta Lake tables from the metastore.
+Once unregistered, you can no longer query the table from Trino.

 The procedure system.unregister_table allows the caller to unregister an existing Delta Lake table from the metastores without deleting the data: